 CILEx chartered legal executive

 It is also possible to practise law as a chartered legal executive – a qualified lawyer (though not a solicitor) who is trained to specialise as an expert in a particular area of law.
 The route to qualification is to complete CILEx 3 and CILEx 6 (or CILEx Graduate Fast Track for those with a law degree) and three years’ qualifying employment.
 For more info, go to www.cilex.org.uk.

 Paralegals have traditionally worked alongside solicitors in law firms as support staff, although in practice many paralegals do the same work as their trainee or newly-qualified solicitor counterparts.
 Paralegal roles provide a good route into the profession for students and graduates, either as valuable work experience before applying for a training contract or as a way to fulfil the SRA’s qualifying requirements without undertaking a formal period of recognised training.
-The paralegal apprenticeship, contained within the Trailblazer suite of standardised apprenticeships, delivers paralegal competence in a particular legal practice area.
-Entry requirements are five GCSEs graded A*to C and three A levels graded C or above (or equivalent).
-It is a 24-30 month course.
-It can lead on to further training to become a Chartered Legal Executive.
 For more detail on what paralegals do and how to become one, visit our Paralegals section.